-What is the duty to mitigate damages, and how does this duty arise?
+What is the duty to mitigate damages?

 What are the consequences of failing to mitigate damages?

 The idea behind the concept of the duty to mitigate stems from the belief that your insurer should only cover you for the amount of damages actually caused by the covered event, and not for those damages that could have been averted with ordinary prudence.
 Insurance companies often utilize this principle as a reason to either deny or minimize the amount of coverage you will receive.
 If, for example, your insurer believes that you could have prevented further damage to insured property by taking some minimal steps, then they may adjust your recovery so that you only receive the value of the damage up until the time when you failed to take such “reasonable” measure.
-In other situations, your insurer may claim that it is impossible to determine the extent of the damage caused by the covered event, and the damage that occurred as a result of your passive efforts to reduce the loss.
+In other situations, your insurer may claim that it is impossible to determine the extent of the damage caused by the covered event and the damage that occurred as a result of your failure to mitigate the loss.
 In these cases, the insurer may disavow your entire coverage and refuse to pay anything because they would have to speculate as to the amount actually owed.

 Because the term “reasonable” is necessarily circumstantial, and possibly open to interpretation, what will be considered to be “reasonable” in your particular situation will depend on the specific facts of your case.
 However, certain things should be done to ensure you are complying with your duty to mitigate damages.
 Although seemingly common sense, many of these issues end up being central points of contention in insurance litigation.